ahnooie/ansible-role-lxd-container/README.md

 * LXD should already be setup on the remote host using `sudo lxd init` or using an Ansible Role such as [juju4/lxd](https://galaxy.ansible.com/juju4/lxd/)

-* In order for Ansible to manage an LXD host remotely the following commands must be run ahead of time (from: https://stgraber.org/2016/04/12/lxd-2-0-remote-hosts-and-container-migration-612/
+* In order for Ansible to manage an LXD host remotely the following commands must be run ahead of time:

 On the remote LXD host:

 ```
 lxc config set core.https_address [::]:8443
-lxc config set core.trust_password something-secure
+lxc config set core.trust_password replace-this-with-a-secure-password
 ```

 On the Ansible host: